 Certain pesticides can have off-target effects on other animals and ecosystems.
 In other words, you need to check if the pesticide you want to use will be dangerous to your pets or the wild organisms that visit your yard.

-For instance, some insecticides have a very high aquatic toxicity — killing everything from fish to tiny invertebrates in aquatic ecosystems.
+For instance, some insecticides have very high aquatic toxicity — killing everything from fish to tiny invertebrates in aquatic ecosystems.
 If you live near a river, drainage, or other body of water, be mindful of the toxicity of the active ingredients in your home pest control products.

-Best Insecticides for General Home Use
+What are The Best Insecticides for General Home Use?

 1. Bifen IT (Best Overall Value)